MercuricChloride/Streamline-VsCode-Extension/README.md

-# streamline-language README

-This is the README for your extension "streamline-language".
-After writing up a brief description, we recommend including the following sections.
+# Streamline Language Extension for Visual Studio Code

+This is the official language extension to add Streamline support to visual studio code.
+As always, made with <3 by your friends at Spyglass Labs!

 ## Features